top of page

 In addition, many of us have people in our lives who zap our energy and add to our microstress load, increasing our burnout risk rather than reducing it.
 Whilst it may not be possible, or desirable, to stop these interactions, its useful to at least inform ourselves and ensure we have sufficient oxytocin generating connections to balance them out.

-High-functioning burnout often doesn’t look dramatic.
-It looks like cancelling dinner, ignoring messages and telling yourself you’re “just tired.”
+High-functioning burnout often doesn’t look dramatic, it looks like cancelling dinner, ignoring messages and telling yourself you’re “just tired.”

-When we isolate under stress, our nervous system stays activated.
-There’s no emotional offloading.
-No co-regulation.
-No reminder that we’re more than our workload.
+But constant withdrawal is rarely neutral.
+When we isolate under stress, our nervous system stays activated, no emotional offloading, no co-regulation, no reminder that we’re more than our workload.
 Connection, even one safe, low-pressure interaction, can interrupt that cycle.
+Not because it magically fixes burnout.
+But because it helps your body stand down.

 If you’re functioning well on the outside but quietly running on fumes, you’re not alone.
 Sign up to my newsletter today for monthly burnout busting tips.
 Ready for a bigger reset?
 Explore my Ultimate Anti-Burnout Plan for Working Women.